npriya82/westpac_test/README.md

 * [SpecFlow](https://specflow.org/)
 * [MsTest](https://docs.microsoft.com/en-us/dotnet/core/testing/unit-testing-with-mstest)

-# Running tests via command line

-`dotnet test -s test.runsettings`

-where the runsettings file matches the location of a file which would vary according to environment.
-For example, for a dev environment the file would be `dev.runsettings`.

-To run tests through a remote server (Zalenium), use the `testRemote.runsettings` file.

 # Running via Visual Studio

-* Select the runsettings file desired by selecting `Test->Select Settings file` from the menu bar (This may be within a global settings sub menu.)
 * View all tests `Test->Test Explorer`
 * Run tests by right clicking on an individual scenario or feature and selecting `Run`